 Personal finance is simple.
-Fundamentally, you only need to one thing: To build wealth, you must spend less than you earn.
+Fundamentally, you need to know only one thing: To build wealth, you must spend less than you earn.
 The end.
 That's it.
 We can all go home now.
 Everything else simply builds on this.
-Why, then, is it so hard for everyone to get ahead?

 But for most of us, the issue is internal: The problem is us.
 In other words, I am the reason that I can't get ahead.
 And you are the reason that you can't get ahead.
-It's not a lack of financial literacy that holds us back, but a chain of bad behavior.
+It's not a lack of knowledge about compounding and credit cards that holds us back, but a chain of bad behavior.

 One of the key tenets of this site is that money is more about mind than it is about math.
 That is, our financial success isn't determined by how smart we are with numbers, but how well we're able to control our emotions — our wants and desires.

-“For years, I struggled with money,” I told my interviewer today.
-“I knew the math, but I still couldn’t seem to defeat debt.
+For years, I struggled with money.
+I knew the math, but I still couldn’t seem to defeat debt.
 It wasn’t until I started applying psychology to the situation that I was able to make changes.
 For instance, I used the debt snowball to pay down my debt in an illogical yet psychologically satisfying way.
 It worked.
-And I’ve learned that by having financial goals — such as travel — I’m much more inclined to save than if I have no goals at all.”
+And I’ve learned that by having financial goals — such as travel — I’m much more inclined to save than if I have no goals at all.

 The Bottom Line

 Ultimately, if we want Americans to be smarter with their money, we need to encourage them to consume less media — to avoid advertising — and we need to teach them to master the emotional side of personal finance.
 We need to show them how to change their behavior.
 We need to appeal to their self-interest.
 We need to help them find intrinsic motivation to save.

-I'm not suggesting that we abandon financial literacy completely.
+I'm not suggesting that we abandon traditional financial literacy completely.
 But I think a constant push for more financial education is a waste of time if it's only going to focus on mechanics, to stick to facts and figures.
 To truly be successful, financial education has to address the behavioral side of money because that is absolutely the biggest piece of the puzzle.

 Author: J.D.
 Roth